Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 More Burke County Wine

-Things to Do Around Morganton (Nearby Towns)
+Things to Do Around Morganton NC (Nearby Towns)

 Connelly Springs

 Connelly Springs is new if you consider their re-incorporation in 1989.
-However, the town was long-known for its mineral springs used for healing various diseases.
+However, the town was long known for its mineral springs used for healing various diseases.

 South Mountain Distilling Company